markw13a/gaelic-dictionary-app/readme.txt

 TODO:

+1) Fix issue with phoenetic text sometimes occupying too much vertical space (suggest having it sit on its own line instead)

+2) Clean underlying DB data
+  -> Remove HTML artifacts (<i></i> tags and others) -> Change how English definitions are stored.
+Would rather this were returned as an array rather than a single string

+3) Change fuzzy matching algorithm.
+Full-text search generally means that you have to type out a full work before getting the definition.
+Also has trouble with hyphenated words (quite a big issue for a Gaelic dictionary).

-1) Add ability to change between views by swiping left or right
+4) Add ability to change between views by swiping left or right

-2) Seek out more complete primary dictionary database

-3) Reduce tech debt around styles
+5) Reduce tech debt around styles

-4) Create nicer icon
+6) Create nicer icon

-5) Investigate issue where card text containing " cannot be saved.
-Likely just need to escape character.